Celebrating the Centenary of the LBMA Gold Price

 SEMINAR AND COCKTAIL RECEPTION, 12 SEPTEMBER

 To be held on the centenary of the first gold price and held in the current Rothschild building which was built on the site of (the second) New Court, St Swithin’s Lane, where the first gold price was set.
-We are grateful to NM Rothschild for their support in co-hosting this event with LBMA.
+We are grateful to Rothschild & Co for their support in co-hosting this event with LBMA.

 GOLD TALK, 27 SEPTEMBER